windmemory/bigdata-assignments/assignment3/README.md

 Query: outrageous fortune AND
 40366757	The Wheel of Fortune	:For other uses, see Wheel of Fortune.
 The Wheel of Fortune

-Query: white rose AND
-5436417	Gothic architecture	Gothic architecture is a style of architecture  used in West 14846271	Ford Mustang	The Ford Mustang is a very popular American sports car built by the 17561297	Mount St. Helens	Mount St. Helens is a volcano in the U.S. state of Washington.
-19509048	French Revolution	The French Revolution was a revolution in France from 1789 to 22085823	Aaliyah	Aaliyah Dana Haughton (better known simply as Aaliyah; January 16, 1979 23517650	National emblem	A national emblem is an official symbol for a country.
-It can be 23873968	Rose	, making them dicots.
-The rose is a type of flowering shrub.
-Its name comes 25001465	Kate Moss	Katherine Moss (born 16 January 1974), better known as Kate Moss, is a 28040092	Ya pear	The Ya pear or Chinese white pear is a type of pear.
-It is found in nort 40672426	Albatross	Albatrosses are large seabirds which belong to the biological family D 46384450	The Beatles (album)	The Beatles is a 1968 album by the band of the same name, Th 48804501	Torres Strait	Torres Strait is the narrow sea between Australia's Cape York and 57307441	Komodo dragon	The Komodo dragon (Varanus komodoensis)  is a species of lizard th 65297127	Bhagwan Shree Rajneesh	Rajneesh (11 December 1931 – 19 January 1990) was an  Ind 65437322	Nail art	Nail art is a creative activity that draws pictures or designs fingerna 68015430	Petrushka	Petrushka is a ballet burlesque in four scenes.
-Igor Stravinsky wrote 75132176	Manchester City Council	Manchester City Council is the local government for Manc 85922306	Benedict Arnold	Benedict Arnold V ( – 14 June 1801) was a general during the Ame 93831441	Robert Fortune	Robert Fortune (16 September 1812 – 13 April 1880) was a Scottish 94256922	Thumbelina	"Thumbelina" () is a fairy tale by Hans Christian Andersen.
-The story 95112640	Uluṟu-Kata Tjuṯa National Park	Uluṟu-Kata Tjuṯa National Park is a national park 95236980	Le Spectre de la rose	Le Spectre de la rose () is a short ballet.
-It is about a 98946428	Timbers Army	Timbers Army is a group of hardcore supporters of the Portland Timb 99395864	The Labors of Herakles	The Labors of Herakles is a series of tasks performed by 104762377	List of Medal of Honor recipients	The Medal of Honor was created during the Amer 105462373	The Ballet of the Nuns	The Ballet of the Nuns is the first ballet blanc and the 108387870	Buster Crabbe	Clarence Linden "Buster" Crabbe II (February 7, 1908 – April 23, 1 109516650	Jumbo	Jumbo (about Christmas 1860 – September 15, 1885) was the first internatio 117672403	Bardsey Island	Bardsey Island (), is a small island  off the coast of Wales.
-Bar 119171169	Rosa 'Veilchenblau'	'Veilchenblau' is a  hybrid rose cultivar that was bred in G

 Query: means deceit AND
 19334430	StarCraft	StarCraft is a real-time strategy game for the PC.
 It was created in 1 111918585	List of figures in Greek mythology	This is a list of gods, goddesses, people and